-We are writing in response to your request for an advisory opinion regarding a hospital's proposal to provide insurance pre-authorization services free of charge to patients and physicians (the "Proposed Arrangement").
+We are writing in response to your request for an advisory opinion regarding a proposal by a radiology group to offer free insurance pre-authorization services to referring physicians (the "Proposed Arrangement").
 Specifically, you have inquired whether the Proposed Arrangement would constitute grounds for the imposition of sanctions under the exclusion authority at section 1128(b)(7) of the Social Security Act (the "Act"), or the civil monetary penalty provision at section 1128A(a)(7) of the Act, as those sections relate to the commission of acts described in section 1128B(b) of the Act, the Federal anti-kickback statute.